The MLOps agent is a feature exclusive to DataRobot MLOps. Contact your DataRobot representative for information on enabling it.

 When you enable the MLOps agent, you have access to the agent installation and MLOps components, all packaged within a single tarball.
 The image below illustrates the roles of these components in enabling DataRobot MLOps to manage external models.

 External models (1) are machine learning models running outside of DataRobot, within your environment.
-The deployments (running in Python, Java, or R) score data and generate predictions along with other information, such as the number of predictions created and the length of time to create each.
+The deployments (running in Python or Java) score data and generate predictions along with other information, such as the number of predictions created and the length of time to create each.

-The MLOps library (2), available in Python (v2 and v3), Java, and R, provides APIs to report prediction data and information from a specified deployment (identified by deployment ID and model ID).
+The MLOps library (2), available in Python (v2 and v3) and Java, provides APIs to report prediction data and information from a specified deployment (identified by deployment ID and model ID).
 Supported library calls for the MLOps client let you specify which data to report to the MLOps service, including prediction time, number of predictions, and other metrics and deployment statistics.
 The library-provided APIs buffer messages into a configured location (3).
-In addition to the MLOps library, the tarball includes Python, Java, and R API examples and accompanying datasets to:
+In addition to the MLOps library, the tarball includes Python and Java API examples and accompanying datasets to:

 - create a deployment that generates (example) predictions for both regression and classification models.